Essential Website Maintenance – Thursday 9th January 2020

 What is a Disabled Facilities Adaptation?

-• In many cases, the Council can help eligible householders with the cost of an adaptation, but only when the need has been agreed by an Occupational Therapist.
+- In many cases, the Council can help eligible householders with the cost of an adaptation, but only when the need has been agreed by an Occupational Therapist and any proposed works are deemed necessary and appropriate.

 What is a Disabled Adaptation Facilities Grant?

-• The Welsh Assembly Government has set a limit for mandatory DFG of £36,000.
-This is the maximum amount of grant that can be awarded, but it may be reduced in circumstances where the applicant is expected to contribute towards the cost of the work.
+- The Welsh Assembly Government has set a maximum limit for a mandatory DFG of £36,000.
+This is the maximum amount of grant that can be awarded, but each case will be assessed on it's own merits.
+It may also be reduced in circumstances where the applicant is expected to contribute towards the cost of the work.

-• It is sometimes necessary for other adaptation work to be carried out which is not covered by the legislation.
-Policies vary from one Council area to another, but in Conwy, the Discretionary Disabled Facilities Assistance is used to pay for items which are considered necessary to ensure that the adaptation fully meets the needs of the person with disabilities.
+- It is sometimes necessary for other adaptation work to be carried out which is not covered by the legislation.
+Policies vary from one Council area to another, but in Conwy, the Discretionary Disabled Facilities Assistance can be used to pay for items which are considered necessary to ensure that the adaptation fully meets the needs of the person with disabilities.

-• Improving or providing a heating system in the home
+- Improving or providing a heating system in the home where there is a specific health related need.

 Here are some typical examples of works which can be paid for using Discretionary Disabled Facilities Assistance inside the home: